MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-endswith-operator.md

 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/30/2021
+ms.date: 10/03/2021
 ms.localizationpriority: high
 ---
 # !endswith operator

-Filters a record set for data that does not contain a case-insensitive ending string.
+Filters a record set for data that excludes a case-insensitive ending string.

 The following table provides a comparison of the `endswith` operators: